Lilypads/AI-Line-Follower/ros_packages/Readme.md

 *Note: ensure roscore and the Enki/Gazebo simulation is running on seperate terminals.
 (See __simulators__ directory)

+*Note2: You should always source a workspace everytime before running it to avoid ROS being unable to find the package.
+However, building it again is unnecessary.

 5. Run the package:
 ```
 rosrun <package_name> <exe_name>